HIPAA: Frequently Asked Questions

 In HIPAA, what does the right to access mean?

-• Patients can request to see and obtain copies of their health records and other protected health information (PHI) maintained by healthcare providers.
-This access can be granted in person or through electronic means, such as a patient portal.
+• Patients can request to see and obtain copies of their health records and other protected health information (PHI) maintained by covered entities or their business associates.
+These include medical records, billing records, insurance information, lab results, medical images, wellness program files, and clinical case notes.
+This access can be granted in person as digital copies or through electronic means, such as a patient portal.
+The right to access is crucial as it promotes transparency and enables patients to verify the accuracy of their health information as well as make informed decisions about their health.

 • In HIPAA, what does the right to amend in HIPAA mean?